hadera6/idl26_finalAssignment_Hadera_and_Kevin/README.md

 # Pipeline reconstruction — Final Assignment

-> **Authors:** Hadera Teame Hailu **Enrollment:** 10013703 and Kevin K. Thomas
+**Authors:**
+> **Hadera Teame Hailu** --- Enrollment No :  **10013703** <br>
+> **Kevin K. Thomas**  --- Enrollment No :  **10013495**

 **Submission:** July 2026

 ---

 ## Overview

-This repository contains the reconstructed, corrected, and extended machine learning pipeline for the MAI/IDL SS26 Final Assignment.
-Starting from a deliberately broken codebase, the pipeline was audited, stabilised, benchmarked across four medical imaging datasets, extended with a green initiative (lite models), and augmented with a transfer learning framework for scarce-data scenarios.
+This repository contains the reconstructed and extended machine learning pipeline for the MAI/IDL SS26 Final Assignment.
+Starting from a broken codebase, the pipeline was audited, stabilised, benchmarked across four medical imaging datasets, extended with a green initiative (lite models), and a transfer learning framework for scarce-data.

 ---